darius/traitor/README.md

 # traitor
-My translations to English of public-domain works
+My translations to English of works whose originals are in the public domain.

 It should go without saying that translation is not endorsement.
 I hope for this practice to improve my ear for both French and English.